heryttage/marketing_campaign_prediction/docs/interview_qa.md

-# Interview Questions & Answers — Campaign Response Prediction
+# Questions & Answers — Campaign Response Prediction

-Prepared to explain this project confidently in a Data Analyst / Junior Data Scientist interview.

 ### 1. What problem does this project solve?
 Marketing was contacting entire customer lists, but only ~17% respond.
 I built a model that scores each customer's probability of responding so the team can target the high-probability segment, cutting send cost and contact fatigue while keeping most of the revenue.